lalghalith/gbm_surv_sig/README.md

 then averaged for individuals with multiple measurements.
 After verifying proportionality of hazards, a Cox proportional hazards model was fit to the 19 signature genes with overall survival status as the outcome.
-Risk scores for each participant was determined using the method by [2].
+Risk scores for each participant was determined using the method by Lu et al [2].
 Risk scores were than categorized as Low or High using  0 as the cutpoint .
 Differential survival between the Low and High gene signature risk groups were visualized using Kaplan-Meier curves and difference between the curves was assessed via the log-rank test.